appacademy/practice-for-week-08-http-basics-long-practice/documentation.md

 | furniture   | Furniture      |
 | clothing    | Clothing       |

-* Note: In Chome dev tools, if the "body" of a request exists, it will appear in a new tab called "payload".
+* Note: In Chome dev tools, if the "body" of a request exists, it will appear in the network tab as "payload".

 Request components:
-- Method: POST
+- Method:
-- URL: /products
+- URL:
 - Headers:
-    - Content-Type: application/x-www-form-urlencoded
-- Body: URL encoded data from the form
+- Body:

 Response components:
-- Status code: 302
+- Status code:
 - Headers:
-    - Location: /products/:newProductId
-- Body: none
+- Body:

 ### Ask for the edit product page

 Request components:
-- Method: GET
+- Method:
-- URL: /products/2/edit
+- URL:
-- Headers: none
+- Headers:
-- Body: none
+- Body:

 Response components:
 - Status code: 200